 Our work so far has focused on articulating and justifying this concept.
 To this end, we reviewed prior research on heirloom status in design literature; reconsidered the notion of “material” in interaction design; proposed blockchain-based software as a particular digital material to serve as a substrate for computational heirlooms; and argued for the use of mobile artifacts informed in terms of their materials and formgiving practices by mechanical wristwatches as its physical embodiment and functional counterpart.
 This novel integration is meant to enable mobile and ubiquitous interactive systems for the storing, experiencing, and exchanging value throughout multiple lifetimes; showcasing the feats of computational sciences and crafts; and enabling novel user experiences.

-For a detailed articulation of the concept, please see our research paper presented at DIS 2018.
+For a detailed articulation of the concept, please see our presentation (below) and research paper at the ACM’s 2018 Conference on Designing Interactive Systems.

 Baytaş, M.A., Coşkun, A., Yantaç, A.E., Fjeld, M. (2018) Towards Materials for Computational Heirlooms: Blockchains and Wristwatches.
 In Proceedings of the 2018 Conference on Designing Interactive Systems (DIS 2018).
 [Best Paper award]